wietlabs/volttron-optimizer/README.md

 ```py
 hub.schedule_with(NoDelayScheduler())
 ```
 In order to simulate the passage of time, the `tick` must be called.
-Every tick decreases all waiting requests' timeouts or starts
+Every tick launches jobs that should start in the current tick and decreases other waiting requests' timeouts by 1.
 ```py
 hub.tick()
 ```